jabez4jc/simplifyed-app/README.md

-# 🎈 Blank app template
+# 🎈 Simplifyed.in - Advanced AI Technical Analysis Dashboard

 A simple Streamlit app template for you to modify!